|

 without diluting his absolute belief and loyalty to Wing Chun.

-indirectly related to martial arts.
-As well as specifics like Wing Chun
+directly and indirectly related to martial arts.
+As well as specifics like Wing

 Cantonese and got to grips with combat philosophy and psychology.
 If that was